Federal Income Tax

 Innocent spouse relief can allow a taxpayer to avoid joint liability for taxes that arose during the marriage.
-If granted, the tax is generally computed as if each spouse filed their tax returns separately.
-If the couple is divorced at the time, there is an exception that can prevent the would-be innocent spouse from qualifying for relief.
-This exception asks whether the would-be innocent spouse had actual knowledge of the item that resulted in the tax.
+There is an exception for the would-be innocent spouse if they had actual knowledge of the item that resulted in the tax.
 The U.S. Tax Court addressed this limitation in McDonald v.
 Commissioner, T.C.
 Summary Opinion 2016-79, making it possible for taxpayers to qualify for relief even if it seems clear that they have “actual knowledge.”

 The Facts & Procedural History

 The taxpayers were divorced.
 The IRS audited their income tax returns and, among other things, proposed a tax adjustment related to rental real estate that the taxpayers owned.

 The real estate was located out of state, the taxpayers had local property managers who managed the properties, and the (ex)husband oversaw the rental real estate and kept the books for the real estate.
 The real estate produced tax losses in excess of $25,000 a year and the taxpayers deducted these amounts each year.
 The IRS adjusted the losses to $25,000 a year pursuant to the passive activity loss rules.

 The (ex)wife requested innocent spouse relief.
 The IRS concluded that she was entitled to relief.
 The issue for the court was whether the (ex)wife should be granted innocent spouse relief despite the (ex)husband’s objection.

 There are three types of innocent spouse relief.
 The one at issue in this case applies if the taxpayers are divorced.